sanghanet/sanghanet/README.md

     If you would like to start the front-end + dev server only, run `npm start` in the client directory.
     If you would like to start the back-end server only, run `npm start` in the server directory.

+# test deployment

+   1. use the `npm run-script build` in the client folder
+   2. copy the contents of the build folder to the app folder in the server.
+      `$ cp -r  build/* ../server/app`

+   The production build is now hosted on the backend server.